openfaas/docs/docs/deployment/troubleshooting.md

 * The function's `exec_timeout` is shorter than its actual runtime, so the watchdog kills it before it completes.
 * The gateway's `upstream_timeout` is shorter than the function's runtime, so the gateway cuts the call short.

 Check those first. **Do not adjust `ack_wait`**.
-It defaults to `60s` and is a NATS heartbeat, not an execution timeout.
-The queue-worker extends the lease automatically for the duration of the invocation.
+It defaults to `60s` and is the NATS acknowledgement timeout for a message, not an execution timeout.
+The queue-worker sends progress signals to NATS while the function runs, extending the ACK deadline automatically for the duration of the invocation.

 See [Extended timeouts](/tutorials/expanded-timeouts)